TritonDataCenter/rfd/rfd/0090/README.md

  * the the zone's `cpu_shares` value
  * the thread's "nice" value
- * how much CPU time the thread has recently accumulated.
+ * how much CPU time the thread has recently accumulated
+ * how much CPU time the zone has recently accumulated

 and others.